unkhz/generative-animation-poc-react-redux/README.md

 Quick analysis shows that switching from requesting a separate animation frame for each particle to updating all particles within one frame, gives a significant boost to performance.
 128 particles is effortless.
-Next step is to do this with pure JavaScript for comparison.
+With 1024 particles the difference is still noticeable to [pure Javascript version](https://embed.plnkr.co/cR14fu/) albeit not as drastic as with one frame per particle update.